 - Credit Unions are community-driven organizations where members are part owners, and they vote on a board of volunteers as managers.
 Since they are integrally relationship-driven, they offer personalized customer service along with educational services and other benefits to their members.

 - There are certain requirements to become a member of a credit union.
 Each credit union has its own set of member-eligibility requirements and some are more exclusive than others.

 - There are two main types of credit unions: federal credit unions and non-federal (aka state-chartered) credit unions.
 Based on the type, they are regulated and insured.
 Most credit unions are federal based and are regulated by the National Credit Union Administration (NCUA) and backed by the National Credit Union Share Insurance Fund (NCUSIF).
 Whereas non-federal credit unions are privately insured.

 - Credit unions services as similar to banks abut there are few key differences you need to know before you opt to choose one.
 Banks offer more rewards programs, credit card options, online and mobile banking along with local branches and ATMs.
-Credit union financing carry lower interest rates and fees, but the same can be find from a small local bank.
+Credit union financing carries lower interest rates and fees, but the same can be found from a small local bank.

 Types of Credit Union for your Small Business

 America First is a Utah based credit union and on top of the list because of its small business loan program among other products.
 Their business loan program is alike a traditional bank that offers various funding solution in form of business acquisition loans, equipment loans, commercial real estate loans, SBA secured credit line ($50,000 to $100,000), SBA unsecured credit line ($15,000 to $50,000), term loans (up to $15,000), SBA commercial auto loans (up to millions of dollars), working capital loans, and franchise loans.